ptcodes/ptcodes.github.io/_posts/2021-04-16-antler-vc-program-review.md

 ## After the Program

-After the demo day Antler still supports you with your fundraising process and uses its large network of connections in the VC world.
+After demo day Antler still supports you with your fundraising process and uses its large network of connections in the VC world.
 You also get on a weekly call with your dedicated coach who assists you in any way possible.

 ![Antler: a session with invited VCs](/images/antler4.jpg)